yaqwsx/PcbDraw/doc/pcbdraw.md

 - 2nd: the user local data directory.
 The script adds `share/pcbdraw`.
 As an example, on Linux systems the path for styles will be:
   `~/.local/share/pcbdraw/styles`
-- 3rd: the system data dyrectory.
+- 3rd: the system data directory.
 The script adds `share/pcbdraw`.
 As an example, on Linux systems the path for styles will be:
   `/usr/share/pcbdraw/styles`

 The exact paths used on your system are displayed by the `--help` option.

+Similarly, the libraries will be searched for in these locations:

+- Same directory where the script is installed
+- User local data directory, on Linux this would be `~/.local/share/pcbdraw/footprints`
+- System data directory, on Linux this would be `/usr/share/pcbdraw/footprints`

 ## Writing Custom Styles